davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 https://www.getpostman.com/collections/d1e27b60e0ccff22a516

+If you use Postman please go to `manage environments` and then create one for each of your servers (Ex. myApi-LOCAL, myApi-PRODUCTION).

+On each of the environments you create you will need to:

-If you use Postman please go to `manage environments` and then create one for each of your servers.
-Create a new key `authToken` with `token` value (the token you got from the login process), each time you make a request to the API it will send `Authorization` header with the token value in the request, you can check this on the headers of users or cities endpoints in the Postman example.
+1. Create a new key `authToken` with `token` value (the token you got from the login process), each time you make a request to the API it will send `Authorization` header with the token value in the request, you can check this on the headers of users or cities endpoints in the Postman example.
+2. Create a second key `server` with the url of your server, for development mode use `http://localhost:3000'

 This is a REST API, so it works using the following HTTP methods: